inavellevani/Django-beginning/README.md

 <br />

 ### Views
 • **book_list:** View to list all books in JSON format.
-Also handles HTML rendering for the welcome page with pagination.
+Also handles HTML rendering for the welcome page with pagination and filtering.

 • **book_detail:** View to retrieve detailed information about a specific book in JSON format and render the book detail page.